-At Mole Check Clinic, we offer professional mole mapping in the Hunter region as part of our skin cancer screening services.
-On this page, you can find useful information about digital mole mapping and mole screening in Kurri, including some of the most frequently asked questions we receive from patients at our skin centres.
+At our Kurri Kurri clinic, we offer professional mole scanning as part of our skin cancer screening services.
+You can find important information on this page, about digital mole scanning and screening in Kurri, as well as some of the most frequently asked questions we receive from patients at our skin centre.

 What is Mole Scanning?

-Full body mole scanning (full body photography) is a technique of making a record of the entire body surface and the positions of individual mole or lesions.
-A body mole scan allows for the ability to compare current and past photographs of moles on the body with photographs taken in the future.
-Creating a mole road scan is the best method of monitoring the appearance of new moles.
+Full body mole scanning (full body photography) is a procedure of making a record of the whole body surface and the positions of individual mole or lesions.
+A body mole scan allows for the ability to compare past and current photographs of moles on the body with photographs taken in the nearest future.
+Building a mole road scan is the best method of watching the emergence of new moles.

 The Difference Between Mole Scanning and a Skin Cancer Check

-A mole scan involves taking a series of 30 photographs that cover the entire surface of the body.
+A mole scan involves taking a series of several photographs that cover the whole body surface.
 These photographs are then stored in a database where they can be compared with past and future mole scan photos.

-A skin cancer check involves a specialised skin cancer doctor examining the skin from head to toe with a special device called a dermatoscope.
-Any moles or freckles will be closely examined and will be tested if they exhibit signs of skin cancer.
+A skin cancer check involves a particular skin cancer doctor exploring the skin from head to toe with a particular device called a Dermatoscope.
+Any freckles or moles or will be closely examined and will be biopsied if they exhibit signs (chaos and Clues) of skin cancer.

 At Mole Check Clinic, we perform full body mole scanning in conjunction with a full body skin cancer check.